kunalkanojia/kunalkanojia.github.io/_posts/2016-08-15-java-scala-actors.markdown

 > The Actor Model provides a higher level of abstraction for writing concurrent and distributed systems.
 It alleviates the developer from having to deal with explicit locking and thread management, making it easier to write correct concurrent and parallel systems.

 Continuing from my last concurrency post we will try to solve the word counting problem using Actors.
-We will do the thing with java first and then the same thing with scala.
+We will do the thing with java first, then the same thing with scala and bonus one with Kotlin.

 ### Problem Statement - Word Counting